 • Mohacs Danube Riverfront

 There are lots of other cities and towns to visit which I’ll add once I’ve had the opportunity to actually go to them.
 I only like including places I’ve been to so I can give more detailed information.
 Had you heard of any of these cities before or had the chance to visit them?
-Tell me which ones you have visited in the comments and which ones I should add to this list!
+Tell me which day trips from Budapest you have done in the comments and which ones I should add to this list!

 Make sure you’re following me on InstagramTikTok, and YouTube for more up to date content on where I’m at and where I’m going next.
 If you haven’t already, join my email list so you know about my adventures, general travel updates, and more before anyone else!